What is the process of repeating a research study with different participants to assess the reliability of the findings?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

 The process of repeating a research study with different participants to assess the reliability of the findings is known as replication.
-Replication is a critical component of the scientific method, as it helps verify the validity of the original study's results by determining whether those findings can be consistently reproduced under similar conditions.
-By conducting studies with different participants or in different contexts, researchers can identify whether the original conclusions hold true or if they were influenced by specific circumstances pertaining to the initial study.
-This process enhances confidence in the reliability and generalizability of research findings.
+Replication is crucial in scientific research because it helps to determine if the original results can be consistently reproduced under similar conditions.
+When researchers replicate a study and achieve similar results, it increases confidence in the reliability and validity of the original findings.

 Subscribe